CookieHCl/cookiehcl.github.io/source/_posts/SNU/4-1/인간컴퓨터상호작용/250604-quantitative_evaluation.md

   - There are always unexpected problem!
   - When the experiment has started you cannot change
 - Use a check-list so that all subjects follow the same steps (i.e. specific protocol)
-- Don’t forget the informed consent form
+- Don't forget the informed consent form
-- Don’t forget to debrief each subject
+- Don't forget to debrief each subject

 Always ask these questions: